erskingardner/dotfiles-v2/README.markdown

 *** IMPORTANT ***

 This is a fork from holman's excellent dotfiles.
-It has helped me make the big switch to zsh.
-I've customized only the parts that I've needed to customize for my env.
+I've pretty much completely bastardized them since then.
+Use these at your own peril.

 *** /IMPORTANT ***